code-423n4/2022-09-vtvl-findings/data/millersplanet-G.md

    `if (initialSupply_ == 0 || maxSupply_ == 0) revert InvalidAmount();`

-3. The following require statement on line 37 can be refactored in a way that saves gas using custom errors.
-Declare error:
+5. The `require` statement on line 37 can be refactored by replacing the `require` statement with an `if` statement and a custom error.
+Use `InvalidAddress();` error inherited from `AccessProtected.sol` and replace line 37 with:

-   `error InvalidAdddress();`

-   and replace line 37 with:

    `if (account == address(0)) revert InvalidAddress();`

-4. The following require statement on line 37 can be refactored in a way that saves gas using custom errors.
-Replace line 41 with:
+6. The `require` statement on line 41 can be refactored by replacing the `require` statement with an `if` statement and a custom error.
+Use previoulsy declared error and replace line 41 with:

    `if (amount > mintableSupply) revert InvalidAmount();`

-   NOTE: As you can see here the contracts reuses an existing custom error instead of re-declaring a reason `string` inside a `require` statement.

 ## **VTVLVesting.sol**

-The require statements for this contract can be refactored.
+The `require` statements for this contract can be refactored.
 Declare the following errors:

 ```
 error NoActiveClaim();
 error ClaimAlreadyExists();
-error InvalidAddress();
 error InvalidVestedAmount();
 error InvalidStartTimestamp();
 error InvalidEndTimestamp();